 Mayor Angulo is dedicated to working tirelessly and passionately to keep Cherry Hill a safe, thriving community.
 She is committed to keeping neighborhoods strong and supporting effective public safety initiatives, so that Cherry Hill families are safe and can thrive as a community together.
 Mayor Angulo has pledged to work closely with Township Council to responsibly manage the Township’s budget in an open and transparent manner, so that Cherry Hill residents can rely on stable property taxes and a government that is accountable to them.
 Mayor Angulo is also committed to finding ways to engage the younger members of our community and getting children involved at an early age.

 Mayor Angulo has a strong record of public service incorporating a broad range of responsibilities and accomplishments.
-From 2015 through 2019, Mayor Angulo served on the Camden County Board of Chosen Freeholders.
-At the time of her swearing-in in 2015, Angulo became the first Asian-American Freeholder in all of New Jersey’s twenty-one counties.
-As a Freeholder, she was responsible for overseeing the Camden County Department of Public Works and was the Freeholder liaison to the Camden County Mayor’s Association and the Camden County Planning Board.
+From 2015 through 2019, Mayor Angulo served on the Camden County Board of Chosen Freeholders, now called the Camden County Board of Commissioners.
+At the time of her swearing-in in 2015, Angulo became the first Asian-American commissioner in all of New Jersey’s twenty-one counties.
+As a Commissioner, she was responsible for overseeing the Camden County Department of Public Works and was the liaison to the Camden County Mayor’s Association and the Camden County Planning Board.

 Mayor Angulo received her Bachelors of Science degree in Biology from Wilkes University, and a Post Baccalaureate in Cytogenetics from Thomas Jefferson University.
 Professionally, she has worked as a genetic researcher at the University of Pennsylvania, and has held sales and marketing positions in the pharmaceutical and biotech industries.
 She is also experienced in commercial real estate management and redevelopment.